cch1/drcfg/README.md

 	(.close handle)

-Note that the opening and closing of the ZClient can be neatly managed by state management tools like Clojure's `with-open` or through complete systems like [component](https://github.com/stuartsierra/component).
+Note that the opening and closing of the ZClient can be neatly managed by state management tools like Clojure's `with-open` or through complete systems like [component](https://github.com/stuartsierra/component) or [integrant](https://github.com/weavejester/integrant).

 #### Writes
 ZRefs can be updated in the same fashion as Clojure's own atom.
 Updates are written *synchronously* to the cluster.
 See the section below on protocols for enhanced usage with versioning semantics.  **Keep in mind that reads will not reflect the current value until the watch on the ZooKeeper node has been fired and the client has received the update.**  This typically happens in milliseconds but is obviously dependent on your specific implementation of the ZooKeeper cluster.